glucauze/sd-webui-faceswaplab/README.md

 ![](docs/assets/images/main_interface.png)

 While FaceSwapLab is still under development, it has reached a good level of stability.
 This makes it a reliable tool for those who are interested in face-swapping within the Stable Diffusion environment.
 As with all projects of this type, it’s expected to improve and evolve over time.

+## Disclaimer and license

+In short:

++ **Ethical Guideline:** This extension should not be forked to create a public, easy way to circumvent NSFW filtering.
++ **License:** This software is distributed under the terms of the GNU Affero General Public License (AGPL), version 3 or later.
++ **Model License:** This software uses InsightFace's pre-trained models, which are available for non-commercial research purposes only.

+More on this here : https://glucauze.github.io/sd-webui-faceswaplab/

 ### Features